Legislation, Policies and Standards

 - Page name should be descriptive of the department.

 - Departments will choose carefully with consideration for abbreviations, slang iterations, etc.

 - The DoIT Citywide Web Team will approve proposed names.

 - A successful page requires "babysitting."
 The department public information officer (PIO) is responsible for monitoring the Facebook page.
 Posts should be approved by the PIO or a designated alternate.

 - The department PIO is responsible for making sure content is not stale.
-Department will designate a back-up administrator in PIO's absence.
+Departments will designate a back-up administrator in PIO's absence.

 - Comments and Discussion Boards

-- Comments to the Wall generally will be turned off but may be allowed on a case-by-case basis with request from the department and approval from the Mayor's communication director via the DoIT Citywide Web Team .
-Discussion Boards should be turned off.
+- Comments to the timeline generally will be turned off but may be allowed on a case-by-case basis with request from the department and approval from the Mayor's communication director via the DoIT Citywide Web Team .
+Discussion Boards/apps should be turned off.

 - City Facebook pages will be based on a template that includes consistent City branding.
 The DoIT Citywide Web Team will provide departments with the template.

 - Departments will use proper grammar and standard AP style, avoiding jargon and abbreviations.
 Facebook is more casual than most other communication tools but still represents the City at all times.